MinaProtocol/mina/automation/services/prometheus/README.md

 ## Prometheus Monitoring Service

 This is an opinionated setup of a Prometheus Monitoring Service.
-It is designed to monitor a Coda daemon and optional Echo and Faucet services.
+It is designed to monitor a Mina daeemon and optional Echo and Faucet services.

 ## Environment Variables